Finiteness of associated primes for local cohomology modules of excellent locally unramified regular rings of finite Krull dimension: Lyubeznik functors of excellent regular Q -algebras

 \section{Lyubeznik functors of excellent regular \texorpdfstring{\(\QQ\)}{Q}-algebras}

-Let \(X\) be a complex manifold.
-The Riemann--Hilbert correspondence of Kashiwara \cite{Kas75,Kas80,Kas84} and Mebkhout \cite{Meb80,Meb82,Meb84a,Meb84b} states that the de Rham functor

-is an equivalence of categories that is \(t\)-exact with respect to the ordinary \(t\)-structure on the domain, the bounded derived category of \(\sD_X\)-modules with regular holonomic cohomology sheaves, and the perverse \(t\)-structure on the codomain, the bounded derived category of sheaves of \(\CC\)-vector spaces with constructible cohomology sheaves on \(X\).
-See \citeleft\citen{Ber83}\citemid Lecture 5\citepunct \citen{BGKHME87}\citemid Chapter VIII\citeright\ for the algebraic version of the Riemann--Hilbert correspondence due to Be\u{\i}linson and Bernstein, which can also be deduced from the analytic version \cite[\S VII]{Bry86}.
-This algebraic version of the correspondence is what we will use.
-While there is no version of the Riemann--Hilbert correspondence available in our generality, even for complete regular local \(\QQ\)-algebras, we show that there exists a perverse sheaf \(F_T\) encoding the data of the associated primes of \(T(\cO_X)\).
-In fact, for smooth complex varieties, the perverse sheaf \(F_T\) we use is exactly the image of \(T(\cO_X)\) under the Riemann--Hilbert correspondence, where we note that \(T(\cO_X)\) is a regular holonomic \(\sD_X\)-module by \cite[Theorem 5.4.1]{KK81}.
-When \(X\) is a smooth complex variety, our main result below (Theorem \ref{thm:assocaresimple}) says that the associated primes of \(T(\cO_X)\) are contained in the set of simple components of \(\DR_X(T(\cO_X))\).
-Since we cannot apply the Riemann--Hilbert correspondence directly, we will reduce to the local case and then approximate \(X\) by spectra of local rings essentially smooth over \(\QQ\) using N\'eron--Popescu desingularization \citeleft\citen{Pop86}\citemid Theorem 2.4\citepunct \citen{Pop90}\citemid p.\ 45\citepunct\citen{Swa98}\citemid Theorem 1.1\citeright.
-We can keep track of Lyubeznik functors, associated primes, and perverse sheaves while performing this approximation procedure.
-After this reduction, we can base change to \(\CC\) and apply the Riemann--Hilbert correspondence to prove what we want.
+While there is no version of the Riemann--Hilbert correspondence available in our generality, even for complete regular local \(\QQ\)-algebras, we show that there exists a perverse sheaf encoding the data of the associated primes of \(\sH^i_Z(\cO_X)\).
+In fact, for smooth complex varieties, the perverse sheaf we use (after extension of scalars) coincides with the image of \(\sH^i_Z(\cO_X)\) under the Riemann--Hilbert correspondence (Theorem \ref{thm:riemannhilbert}).
+When \(X\) is a smooth complex variety, our main result below (Theorem \ref{thm:assocaresimple}) says that the associated primes of \(\sH^i_Z(\cO_X)\) are contained in the set of generic points of supports of simple components of \(\DR_X(\sH^i_Z(\cO_X))\).
+Since we cannot apply the Riemann--Hilbert correspondence directly, we will approximate \(X\) by smooth varieties using N\'eron--Popescu desingularization \citeleft\citen{Pop86}\citemid Theorem 2.4\citepunct \citen{Pop90}\citemid p.\ 45\citepunct\citen{Swa98}\citemid Theorem 1.1\citeright\ (proved earlier in \cite[Corollary 5.4]{Pop85} for \(\QQ\)-algebras).